 All students will be required to rehearse with an accompanist before a recital and every 8-10 weeks between (this applies to intermediate and advanced students only).

 While my schedule is quite full, I welcome new students.
-If you (my current student) refer a new student to me and he./she registers for flute lessons, make sure he/she mentions your name and you will receive one free flute lesson.
+If you (my current student) refer a new student to me and he/she registers for flute lessons, make sure he/she mentions your name and you will receive one free flute lesson (up to $74 value).

 The first lesson will give us a chance to get to know each other.
 It will allow me to assess your current skill level, strengths and any areas that need work.
 It will also give you a chance to ask questions.
 If you have had previous lessons, bring all your books and a prepared piece to play for me.
 We will discuss what goals or plans you have in mind and I may recommend some books/music for you to purchase based on your skill level.

 Home practice is critical to students’ progress.
 Lesson preparation should receive as much priority as homework for any other class.
 A minimum of thirty minutes a day, five-six days a week is generally necessary for beginning-intermediate level students.
 A minimum of sixty minutes daily practice is recommended for intermediate-advanced level students.
 We will discuss proper practice techniques and have a clear outline of what the student needs to focus on.